 This means that with the proper maintenance, hardwood can last a long time, even under trying environmental conditions.

-It also helps that hardwood is quite attractive and makes for a pleasing appearance which improves the aesthetics of your home.
+It also helps that hardwood is quite attractive and makes for a pleasing appearance, improving your home’s aesthetics.

 The densely packed wood fibers also hold the natural color for a long time.